How To Use Wood Clamps

 T-stands have any number of uses in a shop.
 Use them on your workbench, on sawhorses, even on the floor.
-Set projects on them for painting and staining, use them as drying racks when you’re finishing trim boards, rest cabinets on them when you’re clamping on a face frame, and lay planks on them for gluing and clamping.
+Set projects on them for painting and staining, use them as drying racks when you are finishing trim boards, rest cabinets on them when you are clamping on a face frame, and lay planks on them for gluing and clamping.
 They stack together neatly and don’t take up a lot of precious shop space.

 Ever gouged up your hand while plowing through sheet metal with a pair of snips?
 Or been dissatisfied with an uneven, crinkled edge?
 Next time, try this sacrificial plywood sandwich technique.
-You’ll bid farewell to wavy edges and undeleted expletives, and cut a dead-straight line every time.
+You will say goodbye to wavy edges and undeleted expletives and cut a dead-straight line every time.
 Here’s how:

 Clamp the metal between pieces of 1/2-in. or 3/4-in. scrap plywood and clamp on a straightedge to guide a circular saw.
 Now just saw through the sandwich using a carbide blade.
 This tip is for cutting thin sheet metal only, not thicker plate steel.

 P.S.
-This sandwich technique also produces great results when you’re drilling holes through sheet metal.
+This sandwich technique also produces great results when you are drilling holes through sheet metal.